AdobeDocs/experience-manager-65.en/help/sites-developing/mobile.md

 The `cq:siteVariant` node must have the following properties:

 * `cq:childNodesMapTo` - determines to which attribute of the link element that the child nodes will be mapped; it is recommended to organize the content of your website in such a way so that the children of the root node represent the root for a language variant of your global website (for example, `/content/mysite/en`, `/content/mysite/de`), in which case the value of the `cq:childNodesMapTo` should be `hreflang`;
-* `cq:variantDomain` - indicates what `Externalizer` domain will be used to generate the page variants absolute URLs; if this value is not set then the page variants will be generated using relative links;
+* `cq:variantDomain` - indicates what `Externalizer` domain is used to generate the page variants absolute URLs; if this value is not set then the page variants will be generated using relative links;
 * `cq:variantFamily` - indicates to which family of websites this site belongs; multiple device-specific representations of the same website should belong to the same family;
 * `media` - stores the values of the media attribute of the link element; it is recommended to use the name of the `BrowserMap` registered `DeviceGroups`, so that the `BrowserMap` library can automatically forward the clients to the correct variant of the website.